Kanev and Todorov surfaces in toric 3-folds: Combinatorial classification of 49 canonical Fano polytopes x with x

 \begin{definition} A lattice polytope $\Delta \subset M_{\mathbb{R}}$ is said to be \begin{itemize} \item canonical, if $l^{*}(\Delta) = 1$, \item Fano, if the vertices of $\Delta$ are primitive lattice vectors. \end{itemize} \end{definition}

-By the classification in (\cite{Kas10}) there are still $674.688$ canonical Fano $3$-topes, but these polytopes could be further divided into classes in terms of their Fine interior: \begin{definition} (\cite[Appendix to §4]{Rei87})\\ Let $\Delta \subset M_{\mathbb{R}}$ be a full-dimensional lattice polytope with facet presentation (\ref{facet_presentation_polytope_Delta}).
-For $\nu \in N$ let
+By the classification in (\cite{Kas10}) there are still $674.688$ canonical Fano $3$-topes, but these polytopes could be further divided into classes in terms of their Fine interior: \begin{definition} (\cite[Appendix to §4]{Rei87})\\ The Fine interior of $\Delta$ is defined as